Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 # start: The starting note of the chord type, which can be a string representing a note or a note type
 # interval1: Represents a list of interval relations, the elements are integers
-# duration: the note length of the generated chord type
+# duration: the note duration of the generated chord type
 # interval: The note interval of the generated chord type
 # cummulative: If True, the interval relationship is the interval relationship with the initial note.
 If False, the interval relationship is the interval relationship between every two adjacent sounds.
 The default value is True